-Before Leigh was cast in Holiday Affair, Hughes's protegées Faith Domergue and Jane Russell were considered for the role of Connie Ennis.
-Under long-term contract with MGM, the 22-year-old actress was being loaned to RKO on a three-picture deal, a situation that left her feeling rather nervous.
-Although she had not been in Hollywood long, Leigh already had an unpleasant history with RKO's eccentric owner.
+Hughes's protégées Faith Domergue and Jane Russell were considered for the role of Connie Ennis, but they eventually decided to cast Janet Leigh instead.
+The young actress was under a long-term contract with MGM and was loaned to RKO on a three-picture deal just before making Holiday Affair.
+The prospect of working with Hughes left Leigh rather nervous.
+Although she had not been in Hollywood for long, she had already had an unpleasant history with RKO's eccentric owner.
 Metro's publicity build-up of the «fresh-faced bubbling beauty» had caught Hughes's eyes and soon she was being pressured into going on extravagant dates with the millionaire, whom she found «presumptuous and generally a weirdie.»

-While Leigh made it clear that she was not the least bit interested in him, Hughes persisted with his unwanted attentions, following her to restaurants when she went on dates with other men or on evenings out with her parents.
-Hughes continued to harass her during her lenghty stay at RKO, which made Leigh angry and frightened.
+While Leigh made it clear that she was not the least bit interested in him, Hughes persisted with his unwanted attentions, going as far as following her to restaurants and around town.
+Hughes continued to harass her during her lengthy stay at RKO, which made Leigh angry and frightened.
 One day towards the end of filming on Holiday Affair, Hughes summoned Leigh for a private meeting in his office, where he presented her with a detective's report on her daily activities, claiming that her current boyfriend, Arthur Loew Jr., the son of MGM's former president, had ordered the investigation out of jealously.
 Leigh, however, quickly understood that that was just a trick, as all of the people she was linked to in the report were members of the Loew family, meaning that Hughes had ordered the investigation himself.
 After this, she informed the tycoon that their future meetings would have to be strictly business if she was to continue working for RKO.

-Mitchum loved to play practical jokes on his young co-star, but they always had a purpose.
-In the scene when Leigh and Mitchum shared their first kiss, which was supposed to leave her character a little surprised, he kissed her «in a way that you would never do on a first date.» Leigh was caught completely off balance and she was «so shocked [she] couldn't speak.» Luckily, that was just the kind of reaction Hartman wanted for that particular scene — he liked it so much that he kept it in the film.
+Mitchum loved playing practical jokes on his young co-star, but they always had a purpose.
+In the scene where Leigh and Mitchum shared their first kiss, which was supposed to leave her character a little surprised, he kissed her «in a way that you would never do on a first date.» Leigh was caught completely off balance and she was «so shocked [she] couldn't speak.» Luckily, that was just the kind of reaction Hartman wanted for that particular scene — he liked it so much that he kept it in.
 Later on, during the Christmas dinner sequence, Mitchum and Wendell each reached under the table and put a hand on her leg.
 She became rather unnerved and fidgety in response to their impertinence, which turned out to be exactly what that scene called for.
-Years later, taking about Leigh, Mitchum described her as «an honest woman with great dignity and no artifice at all.»
+Years later, Mitchum described Leigh as «an honest woman with great dignity and no artifice at all.»

-Holiday Affair was completed on September 2 and had its premiere at the Loew's State Theatre in New York on November 23, before receiving a general release on Christmas Eve 1949.
+Holiday Affair was completed on September 2, 1949 and had its premiere at the Loew's State Theatre in New York on November 23, before receiving a general release on Christmas Eve.
 The film was a commercial failure, losing $300,000 at the box-office, and critical reviews were generally indifferent.
 The notoriously stuffy Bosley Crowther of The New York Times wrote, «Light-weight in story and treatment, [the film] is the one of those tinsel-trimmed affairs which will likely depend for popularity upon the glamour potential of its stars.» When Holiday Affair did not perform well at the box-office, RKO attempted an alternate campaign reminiscent of Robert Mitchum's earlier noir successes.
-This time, the tagline read, «It happens in December... but it's hotter than July.» Despite the initial poor reception, Holiday Affair has become a minor Christmas classic through repeated television airing.
+This time, the tagline read, «It happens in December... but it's hotter than July.» Despite the initial poor reception, the film has become a minor Christmas classic over the years through repeated television airings.